arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	>
 	> ![URL Validation](./Images/url-validation.png?raw=true)

 1. Wait until the storage account is created.
-Click your storage account and click **Manage Access Keys** at the bottom of the page in order to show the storage account's access keys.
+Select your storage account and click **Manage Access Keys** at the bottom of the page in order to show the storage account's access keys.

 	![Manage Storage Account keys](Images/manage-storage-account-keys.png?raw=true)